How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 They are widely recognized and can be beneficial for various goals.
 This includes academic admissions, careers, and immigration.
 The French language tests are available for all levels – beginners, intermediates, and advanced.

-The selection of a certificate or diploma depends on your personal or professional goals.
+A certificate or diploma selection depends on your personal or professional goals.
 But all are internationally recognized.

 These are the diplomas and French proficiency tests that are widely recognized.
 Here are some of the most common certifications.